Kexitor/gemini_tg_bot/README.md

 Bot records logs in directory `./logs/` and user messages in `./messages/`.

-If any problem with libs, then do next command:
+If any problem with Gemini API libs, do next command:

 ```commandline
 pip install -q -U google-generativeai